GeorgySk/toy_cluster_monitor/README.md

       - User: _admin_
       - Password: _admin_
 3. **Refresh to update the sources (first run only):** On first run, dashboards may show errors related to incorrect datasource references because the JSON references datasource UIDs that Grafana assigns dynamically.
-Click _Refresh_ to link panels once the datasource is ready.
+Click _Refresh_ on individual panels.
+4. (Optional) **Delete/rename the _provisioning/dashboards/dashboards.yaml_ file**.
+This is necessary if you want to modify the dashboard and avoid saving it as a JSON file.

 ### Notes
 - Access Prometheus UI: http://localhost:9090.